This delicious New England clam chowder is easy to make and is ready to eat in about a half an hour. It’s creamy, comforting and oh so good!

 - Optional: oyster crackers or lemon wedges for serving

-- Thinly slice the celery, finely dice the onion and cut the potato into approximately 1//2-1/4" cubes.
+- Thinly slice the celery, finely dice the onion and cut the potato into approximately 1//2-1/4 inch cubes.

 - In large stockpot or dutch oven, melt the butter over medium heat.
 Add the onions, celery and potatoes along with a quarter teaspoon each of salt and pepper.
 Cook, stirring occasionally until the onions are translucent.